 Growing up in Florida, Paul Farmer took a job picking citrus where he learned firsthand about the bitter conditions Haitian migrant laborers endured.
 On his first trip to Haiti, he witnessed the misery of life for the poor.
 Instead of being overwhelmed by what he observed, Paul set out to prove that cost-effective, high-quality health care could be delivered in the most hopeless of contexts.
 He founded Partners in Health (PIH) and started working in Haiti in 1987.
 In addition to building a community-based health care system, he forged an academic and medical discipline around the concept of global health equity and created the Program in Infectious Disease and Social Change at Harvard Medical School.
 In 1993, Paul received a MacArthur Award and developed an advocacy and teaching branch of PIH with the award money.
 He is inspiring a new generation of practitioners in health and social justice.

-- They provide lifesaving medical care to a population of 2.4 million people worldwide in 12 countries.
+- They provide lifesaving medical care to 2.4 million people worldwide in 11 countries.
 They employ at least 2,422 medical staff, 8,301 community health workers and 3,805 non-medical staff.

-- In Lesotho, a new 2012 study confirms PIH’s success rates are among the world’s best for multidrug-resistant tuberculosis – the country’s first-ever treatment program for MDR-TB.
+- In Lesotho, their rural health facilities bring health care to nearly 200,000 people.
+A 2012 study confirmed PIH’s success rates are among the world’s best for multidrug-resistant tuberculosis – the country’s first-ever treatment program for MDR-TB.
 With its World Food Program, PIH is also providing nutritional support for HIV and TB patients, pregnant women, malnourished children and others who show clinical signs of malnutrition.

 - In 2012, PIH and Riders for Health announced they will work together to strengthen health care coverage in the Neno District of Malawi.
 Riders will manage a portion of PIH’s vehicles, allowing PIH to focus its resources on the District’s two hospitals and 11 health centers, which serve 110,000.